tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-profiles.md

 - **NDESConnector_date_time.svclog**:

-  This log shows communication from the Microsoft Intune Certificate Connector to the Intune cloud service. ou can use the [Service Trace Viewer Tool](https://docs.microsoft.com/dotnet/framework/wcf/service-trace-viewer-tool-svctraceviewer-exe) to view this log file.
+  This log shows communication from the Microsoft Intune Certificate Connector to the Intune cloud service.
+You can use the [Service Trace Viewer Tool](https://docs.microsoft.com/dotnet/framework/wcf/service-trace-viewer-tool-svctraceviewer-exe) to view this log file.

   Related registry key: *HKLM\SW\Microsoft\MicrosoftIntune\NDESConnector\ConnectionStatus*